guang/learn_insight-notes/20150113_alumni-arthur-jeanmarc.md

 Actually so other nested type formats are also bad (ie jason) since they are not line by line - instead a better way would be to first convert them into a nicer structure (thats all on one line, even something like csv is fine) via something like Apache Thrift.

+## Transforming not-hadoop-friendly data
+There are services that do this
+- Thrift
+- Protobuf (Protocol Buffers)
+- Avro

+## Scheduling timed scripts
+cron scheduler in unix

+## Kafka
+Kafka is pretty awesome and lets you choose block size to be pushed onto HDFS